 From Teddy’s we took a taxi to Pingwe beach.
 Here we browsed in cute trinket shops and put up our feet with a cocktail in the decadent Upendo beachfront pool resort.
 Upendo means ‘love’ in Swahili and we certainly had a crush on this place.

-Inside it was very romantic with candlelit tables and we feasted on lobster and pasta.
+Inside it was romantic with candlelit tables and we feasted on lobster and pasta.
 At one point we ventured onto the restaurant’s sea-facing deck for a drink.
-It felt like a special occasion and a wonderful way to wrap up our backpacking trip in Zanzibar.
+It felt like a special occasion and a wonderful way to wrap up our backpacking Zanzibar trip.